Playgama/.github/profile/README.md

 # Playgama
-Playgama is a global game distributor that handles all matters related to game placement, moderation, and money transfers from any country.
+Playgama is a global game distributor that handles all matters related to game placement, moderation, and borderless payments.

 Our main focus areas:
 - gaming portal [playgama.com](https://playgama.com);